This post may contain affiliate links. Please see my disclosure policy for details.

 Are you looking for more Harry Potter experiences in London?

 London is full of amazing Harry Potter filming locations, inspirations, and experiences to enjoy if you’re a Potterhead.

 After you visit, you may want to head over to the Millennium Bridge that’s nearby along with the London City Hall and Borough Market that both feature as filming locations.

 You can head into St Paul’s Cathedral to see their Geometric Staircase that was the Divination Stairwell at Hogwarts.

 You can watch the Cursed Child in Palace Theatre or hop inside the House of MinaLima who are the designers of most of the magical Harry Potter props in the movies like the Hogwarts Acceptance Letters and Daily Prophet newspapers!

 Just nearby you have the iconic King’s Cross Station.
-Although there is no platform 9¾ in real-life, there is a Harry Potter Shop with a trolley nearby for a photo opportunity.
-Near to there, you can find the Order of the Pheonix HQ!
+Although there is no Platform 9¾ in real-life, there is a Harry Potter Shop with a trolley nearby for a photo opportunity.

 No Harry Potter fan can leave London without visiting The Making of Harry Potter on a Warner Brother’s Studio Tour.

 It’s filled with lots of real sets, props, and costumes that are featured in the movies.
 It’s based in Watford but you can take an official Warner Studios Bus transfer from central London.